cameronmeyer/cameronmeyer.github.io/_pages/animalcrossing.md

 [//]: # --- CREDITS --- # :[\\]

+Thank you to my teammate [Katie Sauter](https://www.artstation.com/katiesauter) for developing the concept and the environment.

-Special thanks to [Syd Roberts](https://www.artstation.com/sydroberts) for her Elmer illustration, and to [Ryan Polasky](https://ryanpolasky.carrd.co/) for composing the music.
+Additional thanks to [Syd Roberts](https://www.artstation.com/sydroberts) for her Elmer illustration, and to [Ryan Polasky](https://ryanpolasky.carrd.co/) for composing the music.

 {% include spacer.html amount="1.5rem" %}